Chapter 9: Projects Sponsored by Others, Section 1: Construction Contract Administration for Projects Sponsored by Others

 Section 1 Construction Contract Administration for Projects Sponsored by Others

 Caltrans encourages local and private sponsoring of state highway improvements.
 Local agencies develop and implement local funding programs that supplement federal and state funding programs to meet their current and future transportation needs.
-Projects sponsored by others that are constructed on the state highway system may be implemented by a city, county, local transportation authority, local transit agency, or private entity and use local or private funding.
+Projects sponsored by others that are constructed on the State Highway System may be implemented by a city, county, local transportation authority, local transit agency, or private entity and use local or private funding.

-Local revenues for state highway projects may include local sales tax, other local funds, local federal-aid funds (such as funds from Surface Transportation Program, Congestion Mitigation Air Quality, or Active Transportation Program), and private funds.
-Local agencies may combine their funds with state funds (such as the State Transportation Improvement Program, State Highway Operation and Protection Program, or Minor Programs) to develop transportation improvements.
+Local revenues for state highway projects may include local sales tax, other local funds, local federal-aid funds, such as funds from Surface Transportation Program, Congestion Mitigation Air Quality, or Active Transportation Program, and private funds.
+Local agencies may combine their funds with state funds, such as the State Transportation Improvement Program, State Highway Operation and Protection Program, or Minor Programs, to develop transportation improvements.

-Caltrans policy states that the local or private entities sponsoring state highway system projects financed with local and private funds will select the implementing agency for construction contract administration.
+Caltrans policy states that the local or private entities sponsoring State Highway System projects financed with local and private funds will select the implementing agency for construction contract administration.
 Caltrans will consider acting as implementing agency for a construction contract on a reimbursement basis in certain cases that are described in Section 9-103, “Caltrans Administered Projects Sponsored by Others,” of this manual.

 The district may honor local agency requests that Caltrans advertise, award, and administer the construction contract for locally sponsored projects at the discretion of the district director, and subject to availability of resources.
-The local agency must accept the processing procedures normally applied to state highway projects, since the locally sponsored project will be processed along with Caltrans’ regular workload associated with developing the statewide transportation program.
+The local agency must accept the processing procedures normally applied to state highway projects, because the locally sponsored project will be processed along with Caltrans’ regular workload associated with developing the statewide transportation program.

 The district director determines the appropriate method for advertising, awarding, and administering a construction contract project sponsored by others.
 The district director should consider advertising, awarding, and administering contracts if: